We're an affiliate

 Do coffee grounds clog garbage disposal

-You should avoid disposing of coffee grounds down the garbage disposal systems.
+Avoid disposing of coffee grounds down the garbage disposal systems.
 Garbage disposal systems are also vulnerable to clogs and system jams caused by coffee grounds.
 The fine texture of coffee grounds makes it difficult for the system to deal with coffee grounds waste properly.

+So, do coffee grounds clog sinks?
 Some people have been draining coffee grounds down the sinks for many years without any problems.
 However, this does not mean you should do it.
 Over time, these grounds will block your drainage system, and you might be forced to replace your whole drainage system.
 Avoid the unnecessary risk, dispose of your grounds onto a compost pile or use them to keep your plants healthy.